Frequently asked questions about Gustavo Adolfo Rol

 32) Has there ever been anyone else with the same possibilities as Rol?
 Or anyone existing today?

 Yes, there have been others, because Rol was part of an ancient spiritual tradition that still exists today.
-Nevertheless, it could be said that in the West it has been since the times of Jesus that a Teacher of Rol’s caliber has existed, while in the orient teachers of his kind are more frequent.
+Nevertheless, it could be said that in the West it has been since the times of Jesus that a Master of Rol’s caliber has existed, while in the orient Masters of his kind are more frequent.
 Rol’s originality lies in the fact of his modernity and apparent normality, in a addition to a series of theoretical formulas that would allow analysis of a spiritual path for the first time from a purely scientific perspective.
 At present the author is not aware of any living person with the same spiritual completeness and possibilities as Gustavo Adolfo Rol.